RAS598-2025-S-Team01/RAS598-2025-S-Team01.github.io/docs/index.md

 ### 3.4 Control and Autonomy

-To bridge sensor feedback with decision-making, we will integrate a control loop that uses sensor data to adjust the quadruped's trajectory.
-The control architecture will be layered:
+To enable efficient data collection and autonomous operation, we will implement a **sensor-driven control loop** that dynamically adjusts the quadruped’s trajectory based on real-time feedback.
+The control system consists of two layers:

+#### 3.4.1 **Control Architecture**

+- **Low-Level Control:**
-- **Low-Level Control:** Directly handles the robot's movement based on immediate sensor input.
+	- Regulates the quadruped’s locomotion using real-time sensor input.
+	- Ensures stability and responsiveness as it traverses the path while collecting data.

-- **High-Level Decision Making:** Returning the quadrupped to its original position.
+- **High-Level Decision Making:**

-This hierarchical approach ensures that both rapid responses and strategic planning are accommodated.
+	- Oversees the overall mission strategy.
+	- Triggers the UR5 robotic arm to reset the quadruped’s position once it reaches the end of the path.

+#### 3.4.2 **System Functionality**

+1. The **quadruped** autonomously walks forward along a predefined path, continuously collecting sensor data.
+2. Once it reaches the end of the path, the **UR5 robotic arm** lifts the quadruped and places it back at its starting position, enabling continuous operation.

+By combining **adaptive locomotion** with **robotic manipulation**, this approach ensures an efficient and continuous workflow for autonomous operations.

 ### 3.5 Preparation Needs

 Successful execution of this project requires a solid understanding of several topics:

 - **Robotic Kinematics and Dynamics:** To accurately control the UR5 and quadruped.
 - **Sensor Fusion Techniques:** To integrate and filter data from multiple sensor sources.
 - **Control Systems and Autonomous Algorithms:** To design robust feedback loops.